audiamus/BookLibConnect/README.md

 Be cautious with uploading log files to these sections as they may contain sensitive data.

 ## Dependencies
-AAX Audio Converter will run on Windows 64bit.
+Book Lib Connect will run on Windows 64bit.
 Minimum Windows version is 7.
 The application requires .Net 6 64 bit to be installed.
 On Windows 10/11 systems this should normally be the case, if the system is kept up to date.
 If not, the app will prompt you for downloading .Net 6 and open the link in your default web browser.
 From the many options, pick
 **.Net 6 Runtime x64 for _Windows desktop_**.